 With your hand out in front, gently pull back each finger one by one.
 Swap and stretch the fingers on the other hand.
 To stretch the palm of your hand, use one hand to pull back on all the fingers of your other hand at once.
 Swap hands.
 Make a fist with both hands and open slowly to stretch the fingers and thumbs as far as possible.

 Hold your hands out front with a vertical palm and thumbs pointing up.
 Next, bend your right thumb toward your palm and hold for a couple of seconds before straightening your thumb back up.
 Bend your index finger toward your palm (while trying to keep your other fingers straight) and hold for a couple of seconds.
 Repeat with each finger and thumb on the other hand.

 Treatment for RSI

 When it comes to RSI, prevention is better than a cure.
-Strong fingers and wrist muscles are your best defence against injuries.
+Strengthening & stretching your hand, finger, wrist and shoulder muscles is your best defence against injuries.

 Combining hand and wrist exercises with ergonomic office equipment may help people suffering RSI symptoms.
-An ergonomic mouse keeps the hand in a more natural position than a standard mouse.
-An ergonomic keyboard allows hands to type at a slight angle, a more natural position.
-Specialised wrist rests and forearm supports are available that may help with some conditions.
+An ergonomic mouse is often recommended for RSI because it keeps the hand in a more natural position than a standard mouse.
+An ergonomic keyboard allows wrists to rest at a slight angle, a more natural position.
+Specialised wrist rests and forearm supports are available that may help with conditions like RSI and carpal tunnel.

 For more information about ergonomic furniture and equipment, visit the Ergolink showroom, call us on (08) 9240 7066 or contact us online for personalised advice.